NiklasEi/bevy_kira_audio/README.md

 You can either control a whole audio channel and all instances playing in it ([`channel_control` example](examples/channel_control.rs)), or a single audio instance ([`instance_control` example](examples/instance_control.rs)).
 Both ways offer audio transitions with Tweens supporting multiple easings.

-### Spacial audio
+### Spatial audio

-There is limited spacial audio support.
+There is limited spatial audio support.
 Currently, only the volume of audio and it's panning can be automatically changed based on emitter and receiver positions.
-Take a look at the [`spacial` example](examples/spacial.rs) for some code.
+Take a look at the [`spatial` example](examples/spatial.rs) for some code.

 ## Compatible Bevy versions